armbrustsamuel/armbrustsamuel.github.io/_publications/2022-09-13-paper-title-number-9.md

 ---

 <h1 align="center">
-  <a>Use of artificial intelligence in the classification of elementary orallesions from clinical images</a>
+  <a>Use of artificial intelligence in the classification of elementary oral lesions from clinical images</a>
   <br/>
 </h1>